skalpel/angular_basic_intro/README.md

 #### How to run application

 There are multiple ways to do that but one of most user friendly is to:
-* On command line go to *sparking* directory and call 'mvn compile exeec:java -Dexec.mainClass="com.codeforfun.App"'
+* On command line go to *sparking* directory and call `mvn compile exec:java -Dexec.mainClass="com.codeforfun.App"`
-* On command line go to *yoblog* directory and run 'grunt serve' (make sure all bower and npm components has already been installed, if not please run 'bower install & npm install').
+* On command line go to *yoblog* directory and run `grunt serve` (make sure all bower and npm components has already been installed, if not please run `bower install & npm install`).
 It shall deploy client on embedded server and open browser with running application.

 #### Tools used to scaffold client.
 * [Yeoman](http://yeoman.io/): Used to scaffold web applications.
 It supports e.g. scaffolding angular applications